Symmetrization with respect to mixed volumes: Symmetrization with respect to mixed volumes

 where \Omegasym {k,F} is the Wulff ball having the same $k$-th mixed volumes or $k$-th anisotropic mean radius as $\Omega$, namely, \end{defn}

-In the case that $k=0$, $\sym {0,F}$ is the so-called convex symmetrand of $u$ (with respect to $F$) and $\Omegasym {0,F}$ is the Wulff ball with volume equal to $|\Omega|$ (see \cite{aflt}).
-This is the anisotropic counterpart of classical Schwarz symmetrization.
-The case of $n=2$ and $k=1$ has been investigated by the first two authors \cite{dpgmaan}.
+\begin{rem}In the case that $k=0$, $\sym {0,F}$ is the so-called convex symmetrand of $u$ (with respect to $F$) and $\Omegasym {0,F}$ is the Wulff ball with volume equal to $|\Omega|$ (see \cite{aflt}).
+This is the anisotropic counterpart of classical Schwarz symmetrization. { We remark that for the convex-symmetrand $u^*_{0, F}$ of $u$ (with respect to $F$), it is not needed to assume quasi-convexity of $u$}.
+The case of $n=2$ and $k=1$ has been investigated by the first two authors \cite{dpgmaan}. \end{rem}

 We collect several basic properties of the anisotropic $k$-symmetrization in the following.
 We shall drop the subscript $k, F$ for simplicity. \begin{prop} Denote $\rho(r)=u^{*}(x)$, with $r=F^{o}(x)$.
 Denote $R=\zeta(\bar \O)$.
-We have \begin{itemize} \item[(i)] $\zeta(\overline{\O_t})$, as a function of $t\in [m, M]$, is an increasing function and differentiable a.e. in $[m, M]$.
-And $\zeta(\overline{\O_m})=0$. \item[(ii)] $\rho$ is an increasing function and differentiable a.e. in $[0, R]$. \item[(iii)] $\rho(0)=m$. $\rho(r)=M$ for $r\in [\zeta(\overline{\O_M}), R]$. \item[(iv)] \item[(v)] The sub-level set $\Omega^*(t):=\{u^*(x) <t\}$, $t\in [m,M]$, are the Wulff ball having the same $k$-th mixed volume as $\Omega_{t}$, that is
+We have \begin{itemize} \item[(i)] $\zeta(\overline{\O_t})$, as a function of $t\in [m, {0}]$, is an increasing function and differentiable a.e. in $[m, {0}]$.
+And $\zeta(\overline{\O_m})=0$. \item[(ii)] $\rho$ is an increasing function and differentiable a.e. in $[0, R]$. \item[(iii)] $\rho(0)=m$. $\rho(r)={0}$ for $r\in [\zeta(\overline{\O_{{0}}}), R]$. \item[(iv)] \item[(v)] The sub-level set $\Omega^*(t):=\{u^*(x) <t\}$, $t\in [m,{0}]$, are the Wulff ball having the same $k$-th mixed volume as $\Omega_{t}$, that is